CarlosGal19/AstroEye-Frontend/README.md

-<h1>🌌 AstroView</h1>
+<h1>🌌 AstroEye</h1>
-<p>AstroView is a web application for exploring high-resolution astronomical images.
+<p>AstroEye is a web application for exploring high-resolution astronomical images.
 Users can interact with images using zoom and pan features, and explore a 3D globe visualization of celestial points.</p>

 <h2>✨ Features</h2>
 <ul>